 You can purchase Azure Storage reserved capacity in units of 100 TiB and 1 PiB per month for a one-year or three-year term.

-Azure Storage reserved capacity is available for a single subscription or for multiple subscriptions (shared scope).
+Azure Storage reserved capacity is available for a single subscription, multiple subscriptions (shared scope), and management groups.
 When scoped to a single subscription, the reservation discount is applied to the selected subscription only.
 When scoped to multiple subscriptions, the reservation discount is shared across those subscriptions within the customer's billing context.
 When scoped to management group, the reservation discount is shared across the subscriptions that are a part of both the management group and billing scope.

 When you purchase Azure Storage reserved capacity, you can use your reservation for both block blob and Azure Data Lake Storage Gen2 data.
 A reservation is applied to your usage within the purchased scope and cannot be limited to a specific storage account, container, or object within the subscription.